-Organization Determination - The Medicare Advantage plan has made an organization determination when it makes a decision about whether items or services are covered or how much you have to pay for covered items or services.
-Organization determinations are called "coverage decisions" in this booklet.
-Chapter 9 explains how to ask us for a coverage decision.
+Organization Determination - A decision our plan makes about whether items or services are covered or how much you have to pay for covered items or services.
+Organization determinations are called "coverage decisions" in this document.

 Original Medicare ("Traditional Medicare" or "Fee-for-service" Medicare) - Original Medicare is offered by the government, and not a private health plan like Medicare Advantage Plans and prescription drug plans.
 Under Original Medicare, Medicare services are covered by paying doctors, hospitals, and other health care providers payment amounts established by Congress.
 You can see any doctor, hospital, or other health care provider that accepts Medicare.
 You must pay the deductible.
 Medicare pays its share of the Medicare-approved amount, and you pay your share.
 Original Medicare has two parts: Part A (Hospital Insurance) and Part B (Medical Insurance) and is available everywhere in the United States.